 - Bose QuietComfort 35 wireless headphones II

-- Terminal - I used to use iTerm2, but someone gave me a hot tip
+- Terminal - I used to use iTerm2, but someone gave me a hot tip.
+The system terminal on Pop!_OS is great paired with tmux.

-- Vim/VSCode - I use Vim for most things (see dotfiles link below), but VSCode has also been pretty solid when needed.
+- Vim/VSCodium - I use Vim for most things (see dotfiles link below), but VSCodium has also been pretty solid when needed.
 Admittedly I have the Vim plugin for that, though.
 I'm so slow with a mouse. 🙃

 - Vivaldi - browser replacement for Chrome.
 It's Chromium based, though, with great privacy additions.
 I use this for testing applications.